2021 Artist Talk Series

 Kim Blackwell In Conversation With… will focus primarily on female Canadian artists who contribute important and insightful work to their field.
 Managing Artistic Director Kim Blackwell cannot wait to launch this Artist Talk Series, as part of 4th Line’s Emerging Women’s Directing Project which was launched in May 2017 to provide female Canadian directors the opportunity to train and work in the

 company’s unique community-based and epic model.
-Proudly sponsored by Supporting Roles Interactive Training Inc., the Epic Women’s Directing Project aims to address the issues around gender parity in the performing arts.
+Proudly sponsored by Supporting Roles Interactive Training Inc. since 2018, the Epic Women’s Directing Project aims to address the issues around gender parity in the performing arts.

 On Tuesday, February 16th, Blackwell will be speaking with Andrea Scott, award-winning actor, writer and producer originally from London, Ontario On Tuesday, February 23rd, Kim has a conversation with Beau Dixon, an award-winning actor, musician, singer/songwriter, playwright, music director, sound designer and current Artistic Associate at 4th Line Theatre.